facebookresearch/ParlAI/README.md

 ## The Team
 ParlAI is currently maintained by Alexander H. Miller, Will Feng and Jason Weston.
 A non-exhaustive list of other major contributors includes:
-Adam Fisch,  Jiasen Lu, Antoine Bordes, Devi Parikh and Dhruv Batra.
+Adam Fisch,  Jiasen Lu, Antoine Bordes, Devi Parikh, Dhruv Batra, Filipe de Avila Belbute Peres and Chao Pan.

 ## Citation